 Clear glass with a clear straw filled with an oat milk smoothie on a white background surrounded by rolled oats.

-Rich and creamy, this easy oat milk smoothie combines banana, peanut butter and oat milk for a filling way to start your day.
-A naturally sweet protein shake, it's perfect for breakfast and ready in just five minutes!
+Rich and creamy, this easy oat milk smoothie combines banana, peanut butter and oat milk for a wholesome way to start your day.
+It's perfect for breakfast and ready in just five minutes!

 Ingredients